thinkphp/react-dev-portofolio/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

+## Contribution
+I do not accept any direct contributions to this project like pull requests or implementation changes.
+However, if you have any suggestions or ideas feel free to message me or submit an idea in the discussions.
+Otherwise, you can fork this project and change it for your own purposes.

+## License
+This project is released under the MIT LICENSE.
+You can find the specific terms and conditions outlined in the LICENSE file.
+This means you're free to utilize, modify, and distribute the project according to the terms of the MIT License.

+### Build Your Portfolio:
+Feel free to incorporate this project into your personal portfolio!
+Showcase your skills and creativity by featuring your adaptations or implementations of this project.
+Just make sure to follow the guidelines of the MIT License while doing so.

+Happy coding!